Allan Massie

-Allan Johnstone Massie (born 16 October 1938) is a Scottish journalist, columnist, sports writer and novelist.
-He is a Fellow of the Royal Society of Literature.
-He has lived in the Scottish Borders for the last 25 years, and now lives in Selkirk.
+Allan Johnstone Massie (16 October 1938 – 3 February 2026) was a Scottish journalist, columnist and sports writer who worked for several newspapers in both England and Scotland.
+Massie was also the author of 40 books, including over 25 novels.

 Early life

-Born in Singapore, where his father was a rubber planter for Sime Darby, Massie spent his childhood in Aberdeenshire.
-He was educated at Drumtochty Castle preparatory school and Glenalmond College in Perthshire before going on to attend Trinity College, Cambridge, where he read history.
+Massie was born on 16 October 1938, in Singapore, where his father was a rubber planter for Sime Darby.
+Massie spent his childhood in Aberdeenshire, Scotland.
+He was educated at Drumtochty Castle preparatory school and Glenalmond College in Perthshire, before going on to attend Trinity College, Cambridge, where he read history.

 Career

 Journalist

-Massie is a journalist and critic of fiction, writing regular columns for The Scotsman, The Sunday Times (Scotland) and the Scottish Daily Mail.
-He has been The Scotsman's chief fiction reviewer for a quarter of a century and also regularly writes about rugby union and cricket for that paper.
-He has previously been a columnist for The Daily Telegraph, the Glasgow Herald, and was the Sunday Standard's television critic during that paper's brief existence.
-He is also a contributor to The Spectator—where he writes an occasional column, Life and Letters—the Literary Review, The Independent, and the Catholic Herald.
-He has also written for the New York Review of Books.
+Massie was a journalist and critic of fiction, writing regular columns for The Scotsman, The Sunday Times (Scotland) and the Scottish Daily Mail.
+He was The Scotsman's chief fiction reviewer for a quarter of a century and also regularly wrote about rugby union and cricket for that paper.
+He retired from the newspaper in 2026.
+He was also a columnist for The Daily Telegraph, the Glasgow Herald, and was the Sunday Standard's television critic during that paper's brief existence.
+He was also a contributor to The Spectator—where he wrote an occasional column, Life and Letters—the Literary Review, The Independent, and the Catholic Herald.
+He also wrote for the New York Review of Books.

 His conservative political outlook is apparent, despite the then decline of Conservative influence in Scotland.
 He was a leading, if lonely, campaigner against Scottish devolution, and a critic of much of the legislation passed by the Scottish Parliament since its establishment in 1999.
 Though initially in favour of greater devolutionary powers for Scotland, his views on devolution changed during the Thatcher years and he came to regret his support for the 1979 devolution referendum.

-In his literary reviews, his preferences lie towards traditional novels rather than the avant-garde.
-He is a great admirer of Sir Walter Scott (and a past president of the Sir Walter Scott Club).
-Among contemporary novelists, he is a champion of the Russian writer Andreï Makine and Scotland's William McIlvanney.
-Though he has criticised Irvine Welsh and James Kelman, he has admired some of the latter's work, arguing that Kelman is an important voice for a section of society often ignored in literary fiction.
+In his literary reviews, his preferences laid towards traditional novels rather than the avant-garde.
+He was a great admirer of Sir Walter Scott (and a past president of the Sir Walter Scott Club).
+Among contemporary novelists, he was a champion of the Russian writer Andreï Makine and Scotland's William McIlvanney.
+Though he criticised Irvine Welsh and James Kelman, he admired some of the latter's work, arguing that Kelman is an important voice for a section of society often ignored in literary fiction.